Tellusant/docs/README.md

-# Publications
+# Tellusant Publications
-Tellusant team member publications
+Repository for our team members' publications